Alloway Walk

 Looking over the New Bridge gives a good view of the famous Auld Brig where Tam O Shanter rode his grey mare Meg over whilst being chased by witches.

 The other side of the New Bridge gives a scenic view of the Old Railway Bridge that was built for the rail line to Turnberry Golf Resort early in the 1900s.
-The Turnberry Station opened 17th May 1906, and closed on 2nd March 1942.
+The Turnberry Station opened 17th May 1906, closed on 2nd March 1942.

 Alloway Big O Doon image